shawntabrizi/substrate-graph-benchmarks/docs/runtime.md

 ### Empty Genesis

 We do not prepare the genesis state of the runtime before running any benchmarks.
+It is known that increasing database saturation will have a negative impact on the performance of read and write operations, however this is already accounted for in our database read/write benchmarks.
+All maps and double maps will essentially be treated in a worst case scenario

 ### Worst Case Scenario